-- No more than 20% of the total assets are to be in non-GCC stocks and other tradable financial instruments. - Investment in any particular security is not to exceed 10% of that company's then total market capitalization. - Except as required to reflect market weighing of a stock, investment in equities or liquid tradable securities of any company is not to exceed 25% of the Fund's total assets at the time of investment. - Investments in third party collective investment schemes must be limited to 10% of the Fund's NAV and must not exceed 5% of the net asset value of any of the collective investment schemes the Fund is invested in.
+- Investment in any particular security is not to exceed 10% of that company's then total market capitalisation. - Except as required to reflect market weighting of a stock, investment in equities or liquid tradable securities of any company is not to exceed 25% of the Fund's total assets at the time of investment. - Investments in third party collective investment schemes must be limited to 10% of the Fund's NAV and must not exceed 5% of the net asset value of any of the collective investment schemes the Fund is invested in. - Investments in, underwriting or subscriptions for public issues or pre initial public offering placement which are likely to come to market within eighteen months is not to exceed 15% of the Fund's total assets. - Investment in GCC (ex-UAE) equities is not to exceed 30% of total assets.

 Internal procedures require the Fund Manager to manage price risk on a daily basis.
 Internal procedures and systems help the Fund Manager to keep a check and control of any kind of price risk on an ongoing basis.
 Any deviation from the permitted guidelines needs to be corrected in the best possible manner within a reasonable time frame from the equity perspective.
-The Fund's procedures require price risk to be monitored on a monthly basis by the Advisory Board and the Investment Committee.
+The Fund's procedures require price risk to be monitored on a monthly basis by the Advisory Board and the Investment committee.